hashicorp/terraform-provider-azuread/docs/resources/group.md

 * `members` - (Optional) A set of members who should be present in this group.
 Supported object types are Users, Groups or Service Principals.
 * `owners` - (Optional) A set of object IDs of principals that will be granted ownership of the group.
 Supported object types are users or service principals.
 By default, the principal being used to execute Terraform is assigned as the sole owner.
 Groups cannot be created with no owners.

 -> **Group Ownership**  It's recommended to always specify one or more group owners, including the principal being used to execute Terraform, such as in the example above.
-Microsoft 365 groups are required to have at least one owner which _must be a user_ (i.e. not a service principal).
+When removing group owners, if a user principal has been assigned ownership, the last user cannot be removed as an owner.
+Microsoft 365 groups are required to always have at least one owner which _must be a user_ (i.e. not a service principal).

 * `prevent_duplicate_names` - (Optional) If `true`, will return an error if an existing group is found with the same name.
 Defaults to `false`.
 * `provisioning_options` - (Optional) A set of provisioning options for a Microsoft 365 group.
 The only supported value is `Team`.
 See [official documentation](https://docs.microsoft.com/en-us/graph/group-set-options) for details.
 Changing this forces a new resource to be created.